Kristin El Idrissi

 -African Sambo Championships Winner

 His passion lies in coaching.
-Alaa is a certified strength coach, has worked as a Personal Trainer, has held Judo clinics throughout the US, has taught Judo for MMA & BJJ at various clubs, and has provided judo training to numerous athletes on the USA Elite Judo Roster.
+Alaa is a certified strength coach, with Personal Training experience.
+He hosted Judo clinics throughout the US, assistant coached a HS wresting team, has taught Judo for MMA & BJJ at various clubs, and has provided judo training to numerous athletes on the USA Elite Judo Roster.

 "I am at a time in my life where I want to give back to the community.
 I want to share my love and passion for the sport.
 It has taught me how to create goals, push myself, become disciplined, invoke motivation, grow passion, and has made me a better person.
 It is my hope to share these values and skills with others."